airpair/git-powered-collaborative-blogging/post.md

 ** 3.3.3 `PUBLISHED` Posts **

 `PUBLISHED` posts take advantage of all the same forking and merging goodness as posts in `COMMUNITY REVIEW`.
 Everything is stored in all the same places.
 Contributors can continue to fork.
 Authors can continue to edit.
-The only exception is that a user much have AirPair `editor` privilages to `sync` HEAD to the published version of a post.
+The only exception is that a user must have AirPair `editor` privilages to `sync` HEAD to the published version of a post.

-### 3.4 Visibilty, Ratings & Publishing
+### 3.4 Visibility, Ratings & Publishing

 ** 3.4.1 Posts in DRAFT **